roadwarriorslive/Pipulate/README.rst

 old'skool or you're fresh meat.
 Your dad can reach a million followers by VidCon 2019 if I really focus and work on it.
-First step is to just catch Jaiden's or James' or Becca's or Tony's attention and mention my channel in one of their videos-- a 7 year old YouTuber's super-nerd Dad in New York trying to teach kids Python before their brains are poisoned with JavaScript.
+First step is to just catch Jaiden's or James' or Becca's or Tony's attention and mention my channel in one of their videos— a 7 year old YouTuber's super-nerd Dad in New York trying to teach kids Python before their brains are poisoned with JavaScript.
 Oh... he was the first to unbox a Raspberry Pi on YouTube and got a million-view video out of it... then dropped the ball, because kid.
 Now kid loves YouTube and is